App includes exciting digital Fan Passport and a newly integrated GamePlus™ platform, all available for download today

 These enhancements come after a redesigned and refreshed rogerscup.com was launched earlier this month, aligning the tournaments’ digital properties and making them mobile-friendly.

-Rogers Cup presented by National Bank will take place August 8-16, 2015 at Aviva Centre on York University campus in Toronto and from August 7-16, 2015 at Uniprix Stadium in Montreal.
+Rogers Cup presented by National Bank will take place August 8-16, 2015 at Aviva Centre on York University campus in Toronto and from August 7-16, 2015 at STADE IGA in Montreal.
 For more information or to purchase tickets, visit www.rogerscup.com.